preservica/universal-access-css/CONTRIBUTING.md

 4. [Create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/), answering any questions in the pull request form.

 Before you send a pull request, please be sure that you're working from the latest source on the **master** branch.

+## Submitting bugs

+If you find a bug in the Preservica software or Preservica API, please do NOT open an issue.
+Email support@preservica.com (if you are a customer) or partnersupport@preservica.com (if you are a partner) instead.

+## Submitting enhancement ideas

+Similar to submitting bugs, you are welcome to submit ideas for enhancements or new features in the [Preservica User Group forum] (https://usergroup.preservica.com/forums/forum/discussions/)
+This forum is closely monitored by our Product Manager.

+Please feel free also to use the
+[Preservica User Group forum](https://usergroup.preservica.com/forums/forum/discussions/) as a space for gathering and collaborating on ideas.
+If you are not already registered on the User Group portal, the registration process only takes a minute.
+If you encounter issues while trying to register, please email support@preservica.com (if you are a customer) or partnersupport@preservica.com (if you are a partner)

 ## Code of conduct